BBbako/CMML-miniproject/README.md

 1. Clone or download this repository.
 2. Open `model.Rmd` in RStudio.
 3. Click **"Knit to PDF"** to run simulations and generate visualizations.
-4. Make sure the file `WMdataLong.xlsx` is in the same directory.
+4. Make sure the file `MWMdata.xlsx` is in the same directory.

 ### Required R packages: